Crandall University: Termination of John G. Stackhouse Jr. and subsequent lawsuits

+In March 2024, Crandall University sued AIG Insurance Company of Canada, claiming that, as a result of an insurance policy purchased by the university, the insurance company was responsible for all costs associated with defending the university in the action commenced by Stackhouse.
+The insurance policy provided coverage for wrongful acts made by the university’s directors and officers (including for wrongful termination of employees), but included a sexual misconduct exclusion, which excluded coverage for matters in any way involving sexual misconduct.
+Due to the exclusion, AIG rejected the university’s claim and declined to pay costs associated with the action commenced by Stackhouse.
+The university argued that the exclusion was ambiguous and that sexual harassment is not a form of sexual misconduct under the policy.
+The Court of King's Bench of New Brunswick dismissed the university’s application, determining that the plain and ordinary meaning of sexual misconduct includes sexual harassment, and ordered the university to pay $3,000 in costs plus disbursements to AIG.
+The university appealed to the Court of Appeal of New Brunswick, which dismissed the appeal in a unanimous decision and ordered the university to pay an additional $2,500 in costs to AIG.

 Affiliations

 Crandall is an affiliate member of the Association of the Registrars of the Universities and Colleges of Canada (ARUCC); a full member of the ARUCC regional association, the Atlantic Association of Registrars and Admissions Officers (AARAO); an active member of Christian Higher Education Canada (CHEC); and an active member of the New Brunswick Association of Private Colleges and Universities.
-However, Crandall faculty are not members of the Canadian Association of University Teachers (CAUT).
-In their report, the CAUT found that "while the university has a statement on academic freedom, it is significantly inconsistent with that of the CAUT and the majority of universities across the western world, and assurances that free enquiry is still possible within its constraints are unconvincing."
-They therefore recommended that Crandall University "be placed on the list of institutions 'found to have imposed a requirement of a commitment to a particular ideology or statement of faith as a condition of employment.'"

-The university is affiliated with the Canadian Baptists of Atlantic Canada (Canadian Baptist Ministries).
 It is a member of the Council for Christian Colleges and Universities.

-Library and archives

-Crandall University houses the Baptist Heritage Center whose 300 artifacts preserve the material history of Atlantic Baptists, the Convention of Atlantic Baptist Churches, and its predecessor organizations.
-The collection and archives includes objects used in worship services, furniture, musical instruments, church building architecture pictures and printed material.

 Athletics

-Crandall University is represented in the Atlantic Collegiate Athletic Association (ACAA) by 7 varsity teams.
-The Chargers teams include men's and women's soccer, basketball, and cross country, and women's volleyball.
+Crandall University is represented in the Atlantic Collegiate Athletic Association (ACAA) by 8 varsity teams.
+The Chargers teams include men's and women's soccer, basketball, volleyball, and cross country.
 The Chargers also offer a boxing club program that competes internationally.

-The Chargers have won four ACAA banners: women's soccer in 2003-04, men's cross country in 2021-22, and both men's and women's cross country in 2022-23.
+The Chargers have won eight ACAA championship banners: